 It’s kind of a sad story, actually.

 Last year, after several days of battling Covid, I was left completely alone on my birthday.
 Then a storm blew in.
 It was a terrible, horrible, no good, very bad day.
 Late that evening a van pulled up in my driveway.
 My grandchildren got out and stood in the rainstorm and sang Happy Birthday to me.
-I watched it all from inside my house, safety tucked away from them, tears streaming.
+I watched it all from inside my house, safely tucked away from them, tears streaming.
 They left a little package on the patio table.

 What was in the package?